fordjes/sdn-labs/linux/00_iproute2.md

    `$ sudo ip neigh add 192.168.1.100 lladdr 00:0c:29:c0:5a:ef dev eth0`
    `$ sudo ip neigh del 192.168.1.100 dev eth0`

-All of the future labs will use iproute2 commands.
+0. Great job!
+That's it for this lab.
+To be clear, all of the future labs will use **iproute2** commands.

-0. `ifconfig` and `ip address`

-  * What is interface names are connected to your instance?
-  * What is the ip address of your instance?
-  * What is the network mask of the interface?
-  * What is the mac address of the interface?

 0. `route` and `ip route`